World Trade Center (1973–2001): Robbery of January 14, 1998

-In January 1998, a DeCavalcante crime family member Ralph Guarino gained maintenance access to the World Trade Center.
+In January 1998, a DeCavalcante crime family member, Ralph Guarino, gained maintenance access to the World Trade Center.
 He arranged a three-man crew for a heist that netted over $2 million from a Brinks delivery to the North Tower's 11th floor.

 Other events

 On the morning of August 7, 1974, Philippe Petit performed a high-wire walk between the North and South Towers of the World Trade Center.
 For his unauthorized feat 1,312 ft above the ground, he rigged a 440 lb cable and used a custom-made 30 ft, 55 lb balancing pole.
 He performed for 45 minutes, making eight passes along the wire.
 Though Petit was charged with criminal trespass and disorderly conduct, he was later freed in exchange for performing for children in Central Park.
+The event was the subject of books, a film, and a documentary.

 On February 20, 1981, Aerolíneas Argentinas Flight 342, operated by a Boeing 707-387B, nearly hit the transmitting antenna of the North Tower of the World Trade Center in New York during its approach to John F. Kennedy International Airport.
 The air traffic controller's intervention avoided the impact with less than 90 seconds of distance between the aircraft and the North Tower.

 The 1995 PCA world chess championship was played on the 107th floor of the South Tower.

 On February 8, 2000, a worker was crushed to death and another was injured by an industrial cooling unit.

 On August 11, 2000, an elevator passed its stop at the 78th floor and slammed into the top of the elevator shaft.
 Eight people were taken to hospitals, and another four were treated at the scene.